fedhere/FPAI/README.md

   2. Git clone https://github.com/taceroc/yolov7/tree/u7_tac_loss_gpu
   3. Download shape file of Nigeria division by states and save to data/Nigeria
   4. Download model 'fine_tune_ogun_delta_combine_freeze_v2'
-  5. Run pipeline by, replace STATE by your desire state, as listed in the shape file of Nigeria*
+  5. Run pipeline by, replace STATE by your desire state, as listed in the shape file of Nigeria(1)
      * sbatch -J STATE pred_all_state_random.sh predict_random_grid.py STATE 5000

-     *NOTE: States with two or more words should be written without the space, e.g: Cross River should be written as CrossRiver
+     (1)NOTE: States with two or more words should be written without the space, e.g: Cross River should be written as CrossRiver

 # Introduction